Examples of national and regional anti-FGM laws and cases in some law-prevalence areas

 2) What do we mean by ‘law’ and exploring the concept of due diligence

-When we talk about the law we should not only look at the perpetrator and victim (the legislation element) but also at the legal obligations of the state especially under international law and treaties.
+When we talk about the law we should not only look at the perpetrator and the victim (the legislative element) but also at the legal obligations of the state especially under international law and treaties.
 In that regard, it’s interesting to look at due diligence.
-This is a concept which is recognised in existing international law standards and is central in the Istanbul convention.
+This is a concept which is recognised in existing international law standards and is central to the Istanbul convention.
 The Istanbul Convention requires state parties to organise their response to violence against women, including FGM, in a way that allows relevant authorities to diligently prevent, investigate, punish and provide reparation for such acts, as well as to provide protection to women and girls at risk (Article 5).
 In this respect, states are legally obliged to prevent FGM, protect its victims and prosecute its perpetrators by adopting a comprehensive approach involving all relevant actors and agencies in their actions.
 It’s a recognition that legislation alone is not the solution.

 3) Considerations in relation to the Law and FGM based on some of our experiences

-Importance of recognising the cross – border element.
+Importance of recognising the cross-border element.
 In Europe, almost all laws contain a clause of extraterritoriality.

 b) law enforcement